owanturist/react-impulse/README.md

 - `dependencies` is an optional array of dependencies of the `factory` function.
 If not defined, the `factory` function is called on every render.
 - `[options]` is an optional [`UseScopedOptions`][use_scoped_options] object.

-The `useScoped` hook is an alternative to the [`watch`][watch] function.
+The `useScoped` hook is an alternative to the [`scoped`][scoped] function.
 It executes the `factory` function whenever any of the involved Impulses' value update but enqueues a re-render only when the resulting value is different from the previous.

-Custom hooks can use `useScoped` for reading and transforming the Impulses' values, so the host component doesn't need to wrap around the [`watch`][watch] HOC:
+Custom hooks can use `useScoped` for reading and transforming the Impulses' values, so the host component doesn't need to wrap around the [`scoped`][scoped] HOC:

 ```tsx
 const useSumAllAndMultiply = ({